berbiche/dotfiles/README.md

     $ cd dotfiles
     ```

-2. Create an SSH keypair for your user to login as root locally.

-3. Add your generated keypair's public key to the root account `authorized_keys`.
-    The public key can be added to `/etc/ssh/authorized_keys.d/root` for instance.

-4. Start a local SSH server allowing root login with an SSH key

-## First time build

-The executables (TODO)
+If you are already using Nix >= 2.4 and have `experimental-features = nix-command flakes` in your `/etc/nix/nix.conf`,
+then you won't need to do the next steps and can jump directly to building.

+2. Enter the nix shell

+    ``` console
+    $ nix-shell
+    ```

+3. Build the system (in this case the `merovingian` host)

+    ``` console
+    rebuild switch --flake '.#merovingian' -v
+    ```

 ## Building

-Building the system configuration is done using `nixus` because it allows a user to declaratively pin the nixpkgs version
-used in the build.

-1. Enter the nix shell
+If the new system configuration has been built once before, then you don't need to use the nix-shell

-2. Build the system (in this case the `merovingian` host)
+1. Rebuild the system (in this case the `merovingian` host)

     ``` console
-    sudo --preserve-env=PATH --preserve-env=NIX_CONF_DIR env _NIXOS_REBUILD_REEXEC=1 nixos-rebuild switch --flake '.#merovingian'
+    sudo nixos-rebuild switch --flake '.#merovingian' -v
     ```

 ## Updating